 The program trains students to analyze a firm's response to its environment and its competitors.
 It combines strong theory development with rigorous empirical methods to develop cutting-edge research on important questions in business strategy.
 Ph.D. candidates complete a series of core classes that introduce students to the core fields in strategic management and frontier research in a number of different fields, including competitive strategy, innovation, intellectual property, non-market strategy, global strategy, organization theory, entrepreneurship and market institutions.
+Students work with our faculty from the beginning of the program to learn how to conduct strong and impactful research.
 Students often choose to integrate strategic management with other disciplines, such as finance, entrepreneurship, technology management, political science, psychology and sociology.

 UCLA Anderson has an active faculty seminar series which are open to the public.
 Distinguished researchers from other universities present recent work.
 The Strategy area hosts several of these colloquia each term.
 For a list of past and future speakers, click here.

 Our student-run seminars exist exclusively for Anderson and Strategy Ph.D. students.
 They present their current research and receive feedback.
 With no faculty in attendance, your peers critique your work and become invaluable, supportive colleagues and friends in the process.

 These seminars provide the opportunity to defend your work, receive research and career feedback, and influence others’ work lives.
 With the toughest audiences you will ever face, this experience is all about preparing you for your professional life and positioning you for candidacy as a faculty member at one of the world’s highest caliber institutions.